 Fredrik Gustafsson, professor at Linköping University, is the project manager of Smart Savannahs.
 Photo credit Matilda von EssenOne person who is fighting to change this is Professor Fredrik Gustafsson from LiU.
 He researches on security and emergency management, and has seen that the technology used to protect critical infrastructure can also be used to save the great animals of the savannah.
-He becomes one of the project managers of Smart Savannahs, a project where businesses, international organisations and others are partners.
-It will make use of new technology to make national parks more secure.
+He is the project manager of Smart Savannahs, where businesses, international organisations and others are partners.
+The project uses new technology to make national parks more secure.

 First in line is the Ngulia Rhino Sanctuary in Kenya, where a refuge has been created for the critically endangered black rhino.
-The park rangers get smartphones and tablets with newly developed software.
+The park rangers have smartphones and tablets with newly developed software.
 Using these they can easily enter their observations of the rhinos, and of possible threats, and communicate with other rangers and with the management.
-The phones will be connected with radar and sensors, to make surveillance even more effective.
-Prior to implementation, all technology is tested in Sweden’s Kolmården Wildlife Park.
+The phones can be connected with radar and sensors, to make surveillance even more effective.
+The technology is tested in Kolmården Wildlife Park.